oravapw/mylan/README.md

 the moment, but in case you want to try it out for whatever reason, read on.

-Builts with Rails 7, with support for local develoment with Docker Compose (with either mysql running in Docker or an external mysql running on localhost) and production deploy with Capistrano.
-By default developent database data is stored in a named Docker data volume, app code is mounted from current dir for easy development.
+Built with Rails 7, with support for local develoment with Docker Compose (with mysql also running in Docker) and production deploy with Capistrano.
+Default developent database data is stored in a named Docker data volume, app code is mounted from current dir for easy development.

-## Quick setup for development
+## Quick setup for development with Docker

-This assumes you want to use the Docker-embedded mysql version, which is the easiest way to get started.

 1. "bundle install; yarn install"